 And we have allowed this.

-I like the much overused quote by Benjamin Franklin that says “They who can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety.”
-I say it is overused because I hear reference of this quote almost weekly.
+I like the much-overused quote by Benjamin Franklin that says “They who can give up essential liberty to obtain a little temporary safety deserve neither liberty nor safety.”
+I say it is overused because I hear references to this quote almost weekly.
 I have used this myself in other blog posts, but what does it say to you that a quote like this is so common that people are almost sick of hearing it?
 The reason that is the case is that we are living in a world that is daily giving up our liberties in the name of safety.
 The simple fact is that we are living out this proverb from Mr. Franklin.

 The government’s fidelity to the Constitution is never more tested than in a time of crisis.
 The urge to do something — or to appear to be doing something — is nearly irresistible to those whom we have employed to protect our freedom and to keep us safe.
 Regrettably, with each passing violent crisis — Waco, Oklahoma City, Columbine, Sept.
 11, Newtown and now the Boston Marathon — our personal freedoms continue to slip away, and the government itself remains the chief engine of that slippage.